 You can use your NDIS funding or existing state-based disability support package.
-You are also able to pay for Hearth’s services privately, if you are not eligible for the NDIS or wish to purchase additional personal care services.
+You are also able to pay for Hearth’s services privately, if you are not eligible for the NDIS or wish to purchase additional support services.

-As a registered NDIS provider we are fully accredited to provide your personal care needs as outlined in your NDIS Plan.
+As a registered NDIS provider we are fully accredited to provide your support needs as outlined in your NDIS Plan.

 If you’ve been involved in a transport accident we are here to help.
-As a registered TAC provider we are fully accredited to provide your personal care needs that matches your accepted TAC claim to help you get back on track after a transport Accident.
+As a registered TAC provider we are fully accredited to provide your support needs that matches your accepted TAC claim to help you get back on track after a transport Accident.

 Hearth is the legal employer of its Support Workers.

 We employ our Support Workers after carrying out mandatory checks as well as ensuring all our Support Workers have first-aid training.